bite-your-idols/Gamestarter/README.md

 ### About
 I like Raspberry Pi as my media center.
 I like OpenELEC because it is simple, fast and stable.
 I like gaming, specially retrogaming, so I wanted to use my media center for playing retrogames.
 But I didn't like to swap sd cards, dual-booting, etc...
 So I'm trying to make an easy installation for emulators and other games for Raspberry Pi's OpenELEC.

 After instalaltion you will continue with your own customized OpenELEC but with the addition of multi-emulator frontend [RetroArch](http://www.libretro.com/index.php/getting-started-with-retroarch/), Amiga UAE4ARM emulator and some [GameMaker Pi](http://yoyogames.com/pi) ports.
 Everything can be launched within kodi, and after exit you will get back to kodi again.
+Also I included a launcher addon for retroarch, some test freeware roms, advanced launcher "skin" and default game list with main emulators, retroarch joypad configs and many more...

 Only things you need:
 - a Raspberry Pi with [OpenELEC](http://openelec.tv/get-openelec) installed,